Yosshy-Stash/Yosshy-Stash/README.md

 ---

 ### Work inquiries
-For official or work-related inquiries, please contact me via email.
+Please note: **This account is not intended for commercial or professional work.**

-Please include **"Work Inquiry"** in the subject line and a short description of your project.
+For work-related or official inquiries, contact me via email.
-(For polished work and long-term projects, refer to my main account.)
+Please include **"Work Inquiry"** in the subject line and a brief description of your project.

 ---